 Little is known about the biological attributes that may influence the recovery potential of this species.
 It produces spores frequently and may be able to reproduce by vegetative fragmentation.
 It is a relatively high elevation moss species that appears to be restricted to seasonally inundated rocks or bases of outcrops along streams, but there is little detailed information about the habitat needs for this species across its global range.
 Potential threats include severe flooding events, disturbance by domestic animals, forest fire, recreation activities (especially hiking), and competition from a related species of moss.

 British Columbia Bryophyte Recovery Team.
 2007.
 Recovery Strategy for Margined Streamside Moss (Scouleria marginata Britt) in B.C..
 Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning